-Presented by Zoetis, the national award is considered one of the most prestigious teaching awards in international academic veterinary medicine.
-It recognizes excellence in professional veterinary medical education and is presented to an educator whose sustained record of teaching excellence and ability, dedication, character and leadership has contributed significantly to the advancement of the profession.
+The award recognizes excellence in professional veterinary medical education and is presented to an educator whose sustained record of teaching excellence and ability, dedication, character and leadership has contributed significantly to the advancement of the profession.

-Brown teaches classes that include microbiology, immunology and emerging and exotic diseases.
-She has been a veterinary specialist at Iowa State’s Center for Food Security and Public Health since 2002, where she is responsible for the ground-breaking Exotic Diseases of Animals/Initial Accreditation Training (EEDA/IAT) course.
-That course is used in some form by all veterinary medical colleges in the United States.
-She believes in using evidence-based teaching approaches to help students invest in basic science education and love learning, even when tackling challenging courses.
+At Iowa State, Brown teaches immunology, emerging and exotic diseases of animals, and microbiology laboratory.
+She has been a veterinary specialist in the Center for Food Security and Public Health since 2002 where she works on the Exotic Diseases of Animals/Initial Accreditation Training (EEDA/IAT) online course used in some form by all veterinary medical college’s in the United States.